LiamJCates/Programming-Notes/C++/Compiler.md

+A compiler is a software that converts a program written in a high-level language (in this case C++) into low-level machine language instructions which the computer can understand.
+Later, the computer executes each of these instructions to produce the desired results.
+This set of low-level machine instructions is called an Object code.

 An executable program is created for a specific hardware/system combination; it is not portable, say, from a Mac to a Windows PC.
 When we talk about portability of C++ programs, we usually mean portability of source code; that is, the source code can be successfully compiled and run on a variety of systems.

 A C++ program is typically derived from many source code files (source files) by a compiler and linker in the steps that follow: